 During the year ended December 31, 2021, the shareholder entered into an amendment to his agreement under which the shareholder agreed to modify the shareholder's loan agreement that in the event the Company closes an underwritten public offering of its common stock pursuant to an effective registration statement, then all of the principal of \$2,661 plus accrued and unpaid loan fees will automatically convert into shares of the Company's common stock at the conversion prices of \$6.78 per share and \$9.00 per share, respectively.
 The shareholder also agreed to convert a portion of the principal of his loan in the amount of \$1,161 into 171,228 shares of the Company's common stock.
 In connection with the conversion of the loan payable, the Company issued the shareholder a warrant to purchase 42,807 shares of common stock.
 The warrants have an exercise price of \$9.00 per share and expire ten years from the date of grant.
 The fair value of the warrants of \$398 was recorded as a financing cost during the year ended December 31, 2021 and was based on a probability affected Black-Scholes pricing model with a stock price of \$10.50, volatility of 95.7% and a risk-free rate of 0.82%.
 As of December 31, 2021, a total of \$1,500 of principal and \$440 of accrued loan fees were owed on the note, and no unpaid and accrued interest.
 During the year ended December 31, 2021, the note was amended, extending the maturity date to December 31, 2023.
 During the six months ended June 30, 2022, the Company made interest payments totaling \$79 relating to the notes and at June 30, 2022, a total of \$1,500 of principal and \$500 of accrued loan fees were owed on the note, and no accrued and unpaid interest.
-In the event the Company closes an underwritten public offering of its common stock pursuant to an effective registration statement, then all of the principal plus accrued and unpaid interest and loan fees will automatically convert into 276,793 shares of the Company's common stock based on the principal and accrued interest due as of June
+In the event the Company closes an underwritten public offering of its common stock pursuant to an effective registration statement, then all of the principal and accrued interest due as of June 30, 2022.